US expands COVID boosters to all adults, final hurdle ahead - NewsBreak

 “We have absolutely no chance in the current situation to control the pandemic without providing boosters to everyone,” BioNTech CEO Ugur Sahin told reporters during a visit to Washington last week.

 The companies studied 10,000 adults of all ages and found that a booster restored protection against symptomatic infections to about 95% even while the extra-contagious delta variant was surging.
-It’s too soon to know if that high level of protection will last longer after a third shot than after the second, something Sahin said the companies will carefully track.COVID-19 and the holidays: Deadlines to be vaccinated by Hanukkah and Christmas
+It’s too soon to know if that high level of protection will last longer after a third shot than after the second, something Sahin said the companies will carefully track.Need to be vaccinated by Thanksgiving, Hanukkah or Christmas?
+Here are the deadlines

 Backing up that evidence, Britain released real-world data this week showing the same jump in protection once it began offering boosters to middle-aged and older adults.
 Israel has credited widespread boosters for helping to beat back another wave of the virus in that country.